 4. Prospectus Disclosure

-When an issuer seeks admission on the MSE regulated market the key disclosure document is a prospectus.
-The prospectus regime in Moldova is mainly governed by the Capital Market Law, the NCFM Regulation No. 33/1 of 16.06.2015 on Public Bids, the NFMC Rules No. 13/10 of 13.03.2018 on Steps, Terms, Method and Procedure of Securities Registration, and the MSE Rules.
+The prospectus regime in Moldova is mainly governed by the Capital Market Law, the NCFM Regulation No. 33/1 of June 16, 2015, on Public Bids, the NFMC Rules No. 13/10 of 13.03.2018 on Steps, Terms, Method, and Procedure of Securities Registration, and the MSE Rules.

 Key information to be included in a prospectus includes:

 1) risk factors informing potential investors of the material risks to the issuer, its industry, and the securities being offered.
 These should be specific to the issuer or shares being offered, be grouped into a limited number of categories with the most material factor listed first, and, where possible, there should be a quantitative assessment of each risk;